-- If 1-9 competitors qualify based on time, they will compete in one section at the state tournament. - If 9-18 competitors qualify based on time, they will compete in two seeded heats to determine the 9 qualifiers. - If 19 or more competitors meet qualifying standards, regional competition will be held the week before the state tournament in the events with 19 or more qualifiers.
-The top 18 would advance to the state semi-finals.
+If 1-9 competitors qualify based on time, they will compete in one section at the state tournament.

+If 9-18 competitors qualify based on time, will compete in two seeded heats on Friday to determine the 9 qualifiers.

+If 19 or more competitors meet qualifying standards, regional competition will be held the week before the state tournament in the events with 19 or more qualifiers, with the top 18 advancing to the state semi-finals.